Comparison of four different process spectrocopy instruments in the evaluation

 These results shows that the IRmadillo is not only equivalent to alternative conventional process spectroscopies, but is arguably the most accurate technique available.

-The improved performance over conventional FTIR comes from the robustness of the solid state design, meaning no moving mirrors or fibre optics are required.
-This means that spectral quality is improved, with reliable and stable spectra.
+The improved performance over conventional FTIR comes from the robustness of the solid-state optical design making it vibration proof.
+As there are no moving mirrors nor are fibre optics required (as with standard FTIR), this results in an improved spectral quality with reliable and stable spectra.

 The improvement over Raman comes from the simple design and principals of FTIR compared to Raman, meaning that both fluorescence and scattering effects can safely be ignored.

 The improvement over NIR comes from the fact that FTIR spectroscopy directly measures the features of interest, rather than overtones and combination bands.
 This means similar molecules (such as comparing one molecule of sucrose with one molecule of fructose and glucose) can be identified and quantified much easier than with NIR.

 To download the instrument comparison application note, submit the form below.
 Your contact information will remain private and will not be shared.
 We will retain your information for the purpose of replying to your request if appropriate, and to monitor the effectiveness of our content.